Spring Bird Dog Training Tools for Stop-to-Flush and a Staunch Point

 Spring is finally here and most folks are looking to get out and get some work done with their dogs.
-For some, it's just the opportunity to spend quality time with their Good Dog, while for others they have some performance events on the horizon like field trials and hunt tests.
+For some, it's just the opportunity to spend quality time with their good dog, while for others they have performance events on the horizon like field trials and hunt tests.
 I'd like to talk a bit about training and some of the tools we use to get our dogs to look the best they can while they're on point.

 When setting up our training course, we first determine what we want to accomplish with our dogs—what holes do they have that we feel we need to address.
 It may be stop-to-flush, honoring, or just putting a bit more style on their point.
 Certainly, there are many more, but this article will just address stop-to-flush and a staunch point.

-Once we've decided what we want to accomplish, we look at the TOOLS that we have to get the job done and how we want to use those tools.
-The four items that are constantly in use when I train are the Tip-Up Bird Releaser, a Remote Bird Launcher, the Higgins Bird Releaser, and an E-Collar.
-(The NEW SportDog Launcher is now in stock!)
+Once we've decided what we want to accomplish, we look at the tools we have to get the job done and how we want to use them.
+The four items that are constantly in use when I train are the Tip-Up Bird Releaser, a Remote Bird Launcher like the DT Systems Natural Flush Bird Launcher, and an E-Collar.

-As an example, when working on Stop to Flush, I use a remotely activated Bird Launcher or Higgins Releaser in conjunction with a Tip-Up Bird Releaser, or two, all placed in an area that's a likely bird objective and all within five to 10 feet of each other.
+As an example, when working on stop-to-flush, I use a remotely activated bird launcher in conjunction with a Tip-Up Bird Releaser, or two, all placed in an area that's a likely bird objective and all within five to 10 feet of each other.
 Understand that the dog I'm working has had the basic stop-to-flush work done and now I'm expanding his knowledge base.

 - I'll have the dog come into the area and remotely launch the bird when the dog will clearly see the launch.
 If I've done my foundation work correctly, he'll stop and watch the bird fly off.